 Remove, strain liquid and cool before refrigerating.
 The stock should become gelatinous.
 I find it useful to divide the stock into 100g portions before refrigerating or freezing.

-In a mixing bowl, combine the minced pork, ginger-water (discard the ginger pieces), egg, abalone sauce (if using), wine, sesame oil, salt and pepper.
+In a mixing bowl, combine the minced pork, minced prawns, ginger-water (discard the ginger pieces), egg, abalone sauce (if using), wine, sesame oil, salt and pepper.
 Mix well, Use a flat bamboo dimsum spatula to stir briskly in one direction.
 Add the cold stock in several stages while mixing, making sure the gel/liquid is absorbed fully before continuing.

 Cover tightly and refrigerate until you are ready to wrap your jiaozi.